Cray-HPE/docs-csm/operations/iuf/workflows/admin_directory.md

-# Populate admin directory with files defining site preferences
+# Populate Admin Directory with Files Defining Site Preferences

 IUF activities use `${ADMIN_DIR}` to retain files that define site preferences for IUF. `${ADMIN_DIR}` is defined separately from `${ACTIVITY_DIR}` and `${MEDIA_DIR}` based on the assumption that the files in `${ADMIN_DIR}` will be used when performing future IUF operations unrelated to this workflow.